cunnane/xloil/docs/source/xlOil_Python/ExcelApplication.rst

 Both *comtypes* and *win32com* have caches for the python code backing the Excel object model.
 If these caches somehow become corrupted, it can result in strange COM errors.
 It is safe to delete these caches and let the library regenerate them.
-The caches are at:
+The caches are located at:

    * *comtypes*: `<your python install>/site-packages/comtypes/gen`
    * *win32com*: run ``import win32com; print(win32com.__gen_path__)``